-Check out Tim Ferriss’s blog on how to learn a new language quickly.
+Check out Tim Ferriss’s blog on how

 I can speak 4 languages relatively fluently (Mandarin, Taiwanese, English, Japanese), and can program two more (PHP, C), but I have never thought of learning a language like what Tim Ferriss has suggested.
 When I try to speak a language, I think in logical blocks.
 I connect distinct units of language (such as verbs and nouns, in a spoken language, or even variables and keywords in a programming language), and try to construct logic out of the combination.

 My first solo backpacking adventure was to Japan, and this was after 3 years of on-and-off Japanese learning.
 I am still quite rough at the language, but I discovered that it didn’t require much language ability to survive in a foreign country.
 I learned French for a year, before I embarked on a journey to France.
 I was totally useless, but still survived.
 Now I believe one only needs to learn the following phrases in order to survive (please note, I say “survive”, not “get by”) in any country.

 - Sorry/ Excuse me

 The rest is just sign-language.

 Tim Ferriss is an unique fellow.
 I also recommend his book The Four Hour Workweek.
 It’s quite inspirational.
 After reading the book, I realised that my new company, Yabbyland.com is essentially a tool designed to allow people to easily outsource daily chores to make life easier, as suggested by Tim.